amandaeze97/cs3041-designManifesto/README.md

      - **low-fidelity** = involves the use of basic models or examples of the product being tested, such as storyboarding and sketching
      - **high-fidelity** = looks and operates closer to the finished product, such as a 3D plastic model with movable parts
 3. **User Testing**
-   - refers to evaluating a product or service by testing it with representative users, to identify any usability problems, collect qualitative and quantitative data and determine the participant's satisfaction with the product.
-If feedback is neutral/negative or the value proposition isn’t clear to the user, revise your prototype and run another round of testing.
+   - refers to evaluating a product or service by testing it with representative users, to identify any usability problems, collect qualitative and quantitative data, and determine the participant's satisfaction with the product
+   - if the feedback is neutral/negative or the value proposition isn’t clear to the user, the prototype should be revised followed by another round of testing
 4. **Finalization**
-   - uses the feedback provided by the users to complete any changes that need to need to be done and produce the final product
+   - uses the feedback provided by the users to complete any changes that need to be done and produce the final product

 <br>

 >#### BRAINSTORMING

-Brainstorming and idea processing was what started each project.
+Each project started off with brainstorming and idea processing.
 For Example, in the Design for a Another World, our idea process was what took the majority of time.
 This was because the idea had to have a distinct purpose.
-Not only did I learn how to solve problems in regards to the idea, but to make sure I am solving the right problems.
+Not only did I learn how to solve problems in regards to the idea, but to make sure I was solving the right problems.
 We would know which problems to solve by watching how users interact with the problem at hand.
 In certain situations, we would not tell the user what the problem was and would let them figure it out on their own.
 In some cases, the problem we thought would be the main focus would not actually be the one.
-The user could fine an entirely new problem in the starting stages of our process.
-We also had to make sure that our idea were completed within a deadline which would dictate which scopes of the projects were attainable at certain points.
+The user could find an entirely new problem in the starting stages of our process.
+We also had to make sure that our idea could be completed before the deadline.
 Reading [Ideation](https://www.kixlab.org/courses/cs374-spring-2017/classes/08-Ideation/).

 >#### PROTOTYPING